KaGeN101/advent_of_code_2022/README.md

  - So there extra functionality mehtods in the modelling layer that is not needed but is still easily possible to do thou
  - The first part is wholly inclussion the second part is overlap.
 The former is harder to do than just checking for any overlap
  - Applying the algorithm can definately be refactored.
 BUT it works :)

+## Day 5

+The problems seem to becoming more and more modelling oriented.
+Want to start doing it in a language that is less model driven and more structure driven.
+Using data modelling type constructs wiht, datastructures and map reduce type code yields much nicer solutions but are a lot harder to maintain.
+Yet just to know that I can do it I want to migrate to this.
+Alas, I digress, today was modelled again hahahaha